Susan Africa: Film and television

 She received the Best Supporting Actress at the 1987 Metro Manila Film Festival for her role as Charlie in Olongapo, The Great American Dream.
 She is also well known for her five-year role as Susan Davis in the long-running teleserye Mara Clara.
 In 2005, she transferred to rival station, GMA Network, to play a supporting role on Now and Forever: Mukha and took a television break the following year but came back in 2007 through ABS-CBN's Palimos ng Pag-ibig.
 Africa later did TV5 and Kapamilya shows intermittently in 2011.
 During 2013, she returned to GMA-7 after Huwag Ka Lang Mawawala and was seen doing Kapuso teleseryes including Prinsesa ng Buhay Ko and Ang Dalawang Mrs. Real.
 Africa came back to ABS-CBN in late 2014.

 Work off camera

-Africa worked with Ballet Philippines of the Cultural Center of the Philippines as Corporate Development Manager/Director from 1986 to 2000, and with the Asian Institute of Management (AIM) as Alumni Relations Program Manager/Associate Director from 2000 to 2014.
+Africa worked with Ballet Philippines of the Cultural Center of the Philippines as corporate development manager/director from 1986 to 2000, and with the Asian Institute of Management (AIM) as alumni relations program manager/associate director from 2000 to 2014.

-This 1980 Bb Pilipinas-Universe 1st Runner-up had her 1st one-woman show at Gallery 139, SM Megamall in 2001.
+She was first runner-up in the 1980 Binibining Pilipinas beauty pageant.
+In 2001, Africa had her 1st one-woman show at Gallery 139 at the SM Megamall in Pasig City.

 Personal life

 Africa is the widow of actor Spanky Manikan.
 She first met Manikan while acting opposite him in a production of Benjamin Pascual's General Goyo directed by Lamangan in 1979.
-The couple have three children together: Eli, Miguel, and Mika.
+The couple had three children together: Eli, Miguel, and Mika.